 In its efforts to acquire the best available scholarship, the Press has focused its scholarly titles in selected academic areas: history, political science, international studies, Latin American studies, Russian and East European studies, composition and literacy studies, and history and philosophy of science.

-Books about Pittsburgh and the region include history, art, photography, biography, and guidebooks.
+Books about Pittsburgh and the region include history, art, architecture, photography, biography, and guidebooks.

 Special series include the renowned Pitt Poetry Series; Pitt Latin American Series; Illuminations: Cultural Formations of the Americas; Latino and Latin American Profiles; Pitt Series in Russian and East European Studies; Central Eurasia in Context; Pittsburgh Series in Composition, Literacy, and Culture; the Pittsburgh-Konstanz Series in the Philosophy and History of Science; History of the Urban Environment and Culture, Politics and the Built Environment and Science and Culture in the Nineteenth Century.
 Annual publications include volumes in Cuban Studies and the winners of the Agnes Lynch Starrett Poetry Prize, the Donald Hall Award Series in Poetry, and the Drue Heinz Literature Prize.

 Working with the cultural institutions in the community, the Press distributes and copublishes selected titles with the Carnegie Museum of Art, the Carnegie Museum of Natural History, the Carnegie Library, the Helen Clay Frick Foundation, the Historical Society of Western Pennsylvania, the Frick Art and Historical Center, and the Mattress Factory.